DrJLabs/FancyRAG/docs/architecture/overview.md

 - `docs/architecture/overview.md` (this file) — top-level workflows, environment sequencing, and operational guardrails.
 - `docs/architecture/source-tree.md` — current locations for CLI entrypoints, pipelines, and support modules.
 - `docs/architecture/coding-standards.md` — logging, retry, and testing expectations that every command must uphold.
-- `PYTHONPATH=src python -m scripts.check_docs --strict` — documentation lint guard that enforces minimal-path instructions and native retriever references remain accurate before shipping ingestion or retrieval updates.
+- `PYTHONPATH=src python -m scripts.check_docs` — documentation lint guard that enforces minimal-path instructions and native retriever references remain accurate before shipping ingestion or retrieval updates.
 Results are written to `artifacts/docs/check_docs.json` and failures surface actionable remediation hints.

 Re-read the sections relevant to the command you intend to run and confirm the workflow still matches the latest documented steps.
 If a command deviates from the documented behaviour, halt and update the documentation before proceeding.